-Site Hectad Gridref Date Recorder
+Site Hectad Gridref Latest Date Recorder

 Craufurdland Castle Loch NS44 NS4541 1987-1999 The Grid reference is derived

 from an earlier record.

 One 1910 record, now thought to be lost, also exists for hectad NS24.
+It should be noted that this species was not refound during a dedicated recording trip to the relevant tetrad in 2012.

-Crambe maritima L.
+Crambe maritima L. Sea Kale